tphyahoo/haskoin-talk/haskoin_talk.md

 ## Entry points to haskoin-wallet

 * test suites
-* hw, command line tool.  similar to sx / bx (from darkwallet), but with less functionality
+* hw, a command line tool.  similar to sx / bx (from darkwallet), but with less functionality

 ### Test suite